 Cute little monthly goals spread and I’m really loving how it’s all organized and divided by categories.

 I especially find it so creative to set family goals with this little drawing of a plant.

 Every goal with a little action plan – this is the way to success with your goals!

 I also really love that there is a little section for tips.
-It’s not something I’ve ever seen in other goals pages but I think it’s very useful.
+It’s not something I’ve ever seen on other goals pages, but I think it’s very useful.

 The idea of dividing goals into months is very clever – it’s like when setting your yearly goals you already build a plan for what will be your priority each month.